ingrid-kiki/ingrid-kiki/readme.md

 <hr>

 ## About me 🙂
-I am a brazilian full stack developer.
-I'm also an AI enthusiast with interest in the following fields *intelligent agents*, *evolutionary computing*, and *machine learning*.
+I am a Brazilian full-stack developer.
+I'm also an AI enthusiast interested in the fields *of intelligent agents*, *evolutionary computing*, and *machine learning*.
 ### Education 📚
 - Bachelor's in Computer Engineering 💻
 ### My main interests are ❤️